Chinese folk religion: Sacrifices

 Sacrifices usually differ according to the kind of deity they are devoted to.
 Traditionally, cosmic and nature gods are offered uncooked (or whole) food, while ancestors are offered cooked food.
 Moreover, sacrifices for gods are made inside the temples that enshrine them, while sacrifices for ancestors are made outside temples.
 Yearly sacrifices (pinyin) are made to Confucius, the Red and Yellow Emperors, and other cultural heroes and ancestors.

+Sacrifices to ancestors take place in front of the ancestral tablet, which is viewed as representing the ancestor or containing the ancestor's soul.

 Both in past history and at the present, all sacrifices are assigned with both religious and political purposes.
 Some gods are considered carnivorous, for example the River God and Dragon Gods, and offering to them requires animal sacrifice.